Puja2481/Telegram_Bot/README.md

 # Telegram_Bot
-This is the telegram bot using python
+This is the telegram bot using python.

 ```Please refer README.docx```